 Day One Travel & Arrival at Hilton Grand Vacations Chicago Downtown

 My trip started with a flight directly into Chicago.
 Since Chicago is an airline hub, location flights here are often direct and cheaper than many other locations, you might go to.
 Sometimes you can even save a good portion by booking a flight somewhere that uses Chicago as the connecting location, then just not taking your connecting flight.
-I know that sounds , but I did not create the airlines pricing structure.
+I know that sounds, but I did not create the airline’s pricing structure.
 This hidden discounted flight trick is something you can use for any major hub airport that has a number of connecting flights.
 Think about Charlotte, Atlanta, Chicago, LAX, and Denver as examples of this.

 It can be hard to find these deals, but if you check major locations, that often get discounted flight prices from your area, you can find one.
-It turned out on this trip I was able to find nonstop flights on a round trip for under $300, so I did not look for more interesting ways to book a deal.
+It turned out that on this trip I was able to find nonstop flights on a round trip for under $300, so I did not look for more interesting ways to book a deal.
 I was happy with that.
 It is just something to keep in mind.

 My flight was a piece of cake and we arrived on time.
-I had booked a flight time that had me landing just after check in time at the resort, so everything seemed to work a bit like a well-oiled machine.
+I had booked a flight time that had me landing just after check-in time at the resort, so everything seemed to work a bit like a well-oiled machine.
 I chose to use a car service instead of renting since I would be staying in town.
 I did not want to drive.
 Also, Chicago has a reputation, and I did not want to be driving and make a wrong turn and end up in a bad area.
 Even in a city that has as much negative press as Chicago, the nicer parts of town are still very safe.

 On the short trip from the airport, I talked to my driver and asked a ton of questions about his favorite things to do, and what he would recommend seeing on the trip.
 I already had some ideas in mind, but he provided several more that I could check into.

 Checking in to the resort was a breeze and the rooms here you book through Tzort are 1 bedroom suites.
 They are 600sq ft or so varying some based on the location.
 They all have king-size beds and offer sleeper sofas.
-If you are with the, family that is a nice option for the kids.
+If you are with them, family that is a nice option for the kids.

 - Cable TV